-One of the things that has derailed our generation is the constant pull for our attention.
+One of the things that has derailed our generation is the failure to manage the constant pull for our attention.
 Mobile apps, Netflix, Hulu, TV, movies, texts, video games, and work are a constant toll on our focus and our ability to effectively progress through life.
 Focus is one of the main keys for success.

-We’ve got to identify the most important thing we’ve been called to do and give it our full attention.
+You’ve got to identify the priorities of your purpose and give it your full attention.
 You’ll be surprised how quickly you’ll accomplish goals when you focus on one at a time.

 Focus puts you on the fast track to production.Click To Tweet